CSCfi/csc-user-guide/docs/cloud/pouta/api-access.md

 Next, we need to provide our configurations and credentials through a `clouds.yaml` file which can be downloaded from the [Pouta web interface](https://pouta.csc.fi/dashboard/project/api_access/) after logging in.
 Openstacksdk expects this file in one of the following folders: the `current` directory, the `~/.config/openstack` directory, or `/etc/openstack` directory.
-For quick test purposes, you can add your password in the `clouds.yaml` as:
+The `clouds.yaml` should look like:

 ```
 clouds: